Children--even babies--can be spontaneously kind and helpful.

 So it appears that we encourage helpfulness more effectively when we don’t offer kids prizes.

-Praise might seem like a good alternative.
+Praise seems like a good alternative, particularly for younger children.
 Indeed, studies have reported that mothers who praise their preschoolers’ good deeds are more likely to have prosocial kids (Garner 2006; Hastings et al 2007).

-But, like tangible rewards, praise can sometimes backfire.
+But when it comes to older children, praise can backfire.
 (For tips on using praise wisely,

 see this article on the science of praise.)